Planctomycetota: Distribution and abundance

 Members of the Planctomycetota are found in a diverse range of environments, both geographically and ecologically, and occur in both aquatic and terrestrial habitats.
 In aquatic environments, they are found in both freshwater and marine systems.
 Planctomycetota were originally believed to exist exclusively in aquatic environments, but they are now known to be also abundant in soils and hypersaline environments.
 They are widespread on five continents, including Antarctica and Australia.

 Fluorescence in situ hybridization was used to detect Planctomycetota in various environments, and Planctomycetota are found in abundance in sphagnum bogs.
-Some Planctomycetota were found in the digestive systems of marine lifeforms, while others tend to live among eukaryotes.
+Some Planctomycetota were found in the digestive systems of marine lifeforms, with many tending to live among eukaryotes.

 Environmental influences on distribution

 Planctomycetota account for roughly 11% of prokaryotic communities in marine systems, and their vast distribution demonstrates their ability to inhabit many different environments.
 They can also adapt to both aerobic and anaerobic conditions.
 Many factors can affect their distribution, such as humidity, oxygen levels, and pH levels.
 Planctomycetota diversity and abundance are strongly associated with relative humidity.
 The effects of oxygen levels demonstrate the energy needs of the individual.
 Many species of Planctomycetota are chemoheterotrophic, including G. obscuriglobus.
 Thermostilla marina, a thermophilic anaerobic species occupying hydrothermal vent regions, can use elemental sulfur to generate sulfide and respire with nitrate.
 Planctomycetota can also inhabit regions with ranges in pH levels from 4.2 to 11.6.